raffaeleragni/velvet/README.md

 ## Stack used

-The templates and static files will be compiled in the binary and those directories and won't be required at runtime.
+The askama templates, the static RustEmbed will all be compiled in the binary and not require them at runtime in the file system.

+The sqlx migrations are not embedded, and will be needed at file system at runtime.

 Items of the stack:
   - WEB: Axum